-Do you have a guilty secret?
-Spent more than you should recently?
-Bought gifts for people online and don’t want them seeing?
+Do you have a guilty shopping secret?
+Did you spend more than you should recently?
+Have you bought gifts for people online and don’t want them seeing?
 These are all good reasons why you might want to hide your Amazon orders from prying eyes.
 I’m going to show you how.

 That feeling of calm satisfaction of being ahead of the curve during holiday season, or of getting away with buying a little more than you should on Amazon will fade quickly if you’re found out.
 If you are able to keep your credit card statement to yourself, the only other evidence, other than the products themselves, is your order history on Amazon.
-Fortunately, you can do something about that.
+And while you cannot hide the mountain of packages outside your door that speel out your very obvious guilt, you can do something about that pesky, incriminating order history.

-You cannot delete your order history but you can archive it.
-Unless the person looking knows about the archive, your secret should be safe.
+While you cannot delete your order history, you can archive it.
+Unless the person looking on your account knows about the order archive, your secret should be safe.

 How to hide Amazon orders